drbean/curriculum/pages/homepage/markdown/OryangPraise.md

 In a subsequent issue[^attack], Carol Kim[^carolkim] attacked the article, citing the inordinateness, the unreasonableness of doing what Prof Kwon was suggesting foreign teachers do, even though this was kind of beside the point, because that was actually what he was saying, that teachers were doing more than could be expected from them.

 Apparently, judging from the responses to the article Prof Kwon had some suggestions (rather than advice?) about what teachers could do.
-I had forgotten about this aspect of the article, perhaps because fitting it in with the praise of the teachers who did more than could be expected, and the hope all expat teachers could be like this was difficult?
-Thinking about it now, I see the relationship of this suggestion aspect of the article to the praise and hope parts quite like the "what has been said," "what has been done," "what you can do" framework of Candlin and Nunan's series of teacher research preparation textbooks.
-But perhaps this assuming that he was in the position of being able to tell teachers what they could do, and the generally authoritarian nature of Korean culture is what set her off.
+I had forgotten about this aspect of the article, perhaps because fitting it in with the praise of the teachers who did more than could be expected, and the hope all expat teachers could be like this was difficult[^difficult]?
+Thinking about it now, I see the relationship of this suggestion aspect of the article to the praise and hope parts quite like the "what has been said," "what has been done," "what you can do" framework of (possibly) Longman's  *Language Teaching: a Scheme for Teacher Education* series of the period.

 Anyway, the attack was followed by a storm (a flurry?) of responses[^responses] in support of the two parties and an accompanying discussion of expectations of expat teachers and Korean students.